 Female labor force participation is highest in some of the poorest and richest countries in the world.
 And it is lowest in countries with average national incomes somewhere in between.
 In other words: in a cross-section, the relationship between female participation rates and GDP per capita follows a U-shape.
 This is shown in the scatter plot below.

 To highlight continents, you can click on the continent name tags on the right panel.
 If you do this you will see that some interesting patterns emerge.
 Within Africa there is a negative correlation (the poorest countries have the highest participation rates), while in Europe there is a positive correlation (the richest European countries have the highest participation rates).
 Indeed, these correlations within high and low income countries seem to explain a big part of the U-shape that appears in the cross-section.

 In the last section of this blog post we provide an overview of the forces that drive this correlation, borrowing from our companion blog post on the determinants of female labor force participation.

 In terms of changes across time, the female labor force participation rate today is higher than three decades ago.
 This is true in the majority of countries, across all income levels.
 The chart below shows this, comparing national estimates of female participation rates in 1980 (vertical axis) and 2016 (horizontal axis).1

 The grey diagonal line in this scatter plot has a slope of one, so countries that have seen positive changes in female labor force participation rates appear below the line.
 As we can see, most countries lie on the bottom right.
-Indeed, in some cases, countries are very far below the diagonal line—in Nicaragua, for example, there was a five-fold increase over the period.
+Indeed, in some cases, countries are very far below the diagonal line—in Qatar, for example, there was a six-fold increase over the period.